 It’s a holiday classic.
-The story begins at the Macy’s Christmas Parade and Susan, a six-year-old skeptic, watches from above.
+The story begins with the Macy’s Christmas Parade and Susan, a six-year-old skeptic, watches from above.
 She doesn’t have faith in things she can’t see.

 We are much like Susan.